duckyuck/rubberlike/README.md

 `uri` will give you the server URI, which will come in handy if the port is being dynamically allocated.
 There is also `port` and `host` methods to obtain these parts individually.

+There is also a `client` function which will give you an instance of `org.elasticsearch.client.Client` for use with Elasticsearch's native API.

 The server can be stopped by calling `stop`.
 If `temp-data-dir?` in the call to `create` was set to `true`, the temporary directory will be deleted upon calling `stop`.

 Let's summarize this with an example: